SHOULDER TO THE WHEEL

 The exhibition is designed as a meditation on craft practices, past and present.

-The makers involved are Greg Rowlands, a master wheelwright from Devon, Gareth Neal, a furniture designer-maker based in East London and Zoe Laughlin, co-founder and Director of the Institute of Making, University College, London.
+The makers involved are Greg Rowland, a master wheelwright from Devon, Gareth Neal, a furniture designer-maker based in East London and Zoe Laughlin, co-founder and Director of the Institute of Making, University College, London.

 The exhibition has been developed jointly with the Crafts Study Centre, University for the Creative Arts, Farnham.